-In-flight sessions are planned on flight day (FD) 7 (±7 days), FD90 (±7 days), and R-14 ((±7 days) for subject swabs, gastrointestinal samples (optional), and saliva samples.
+For six-month missions, in-flight sessions are planned on flight day (FD) 7 (±7 days), FD90 (±7 days), and R-14 ((±7 days) for subject swabs, gastrointestinal samples (optional), and saliva samples.
 The optional gastrointestinal sample must be collected from the first bowel movement after the subject swabs are collected.
 Blood collection sessions are planned on FD7 (±7 days) and R-1, and ISS surface swabs and perspiration collection are planned on FD7 (±7 days) and R-14 (±7 days).
 Potable water collection is scheduled once per increment, but must be collected within 2 weeks before returning to the ground.

-Wilson JW, Pierson DL, Nickerson CA, Ramamurthy R, Ott CM.
+Nickerson CA, Ott CM, Wilson JW, Ramamurthy R, Pierson DL.
 Microbial Responses to Microgravity and Other Low-Shear Environments.
 Microbiology and Molecular Biology Reviews.
-2004; 68(2): 345-361.
+2004 June; 68(2): 345-361.
 DOI: 10.1128/MMBR.68.2.345-361.2004.
 PMID: 15187188.